 I hate to admit it though but some of those stereotypes must have remained in our psyche.
 Germans troops running around shouting “Die Engelander Schwein” and Japanese soldiers shouting “Banzai!’ and reporting to “Captain San” before one last suicidal dash across the jungle straight into gunfire from the platoon’s Bren, fixed bayonets and all!
 It was a very simplistic view of warfare that we lapped up because frankly there wasn’t much else in the way of entertainment for blood thirsty young boys, apart from the wireless.
 I hate to say this but Enid Blyton and her ilk did not quite compare.

 Of course the reality of war is a different thing altogether.
 Many of our fathers and grandfathers were ex-soldiers from both World Wars, and I suspect they looked on at our antics with amusement, knowing that the things they faced were very different from the black and white drawings that fascinated us so much.
 When we went into national service ourselves, we soon discovered how different the military was compared to our idealised vision of it.
 I can safely say I had a whole new view of the Bren so beloved of Private Smith as he fought off the Germans and Japanese.
 I trained with the Bren in Platoon Weapons during my National service, and frankly found it heavy, unreliable, and very prone to stoppages.
 We had 1942 vintage 7.62mm chambered versions, which were slightly different to the 303 version below.

 In 2013 while in the UK I was fortunate enough to find this heavy beaut on sale at my local charity bookstore.
 I agonised over it for a long time because of its link to my past.
-Finally, I bought it for the princely sum of GBP9.99. (usual price GBP14.99 (about RZA225.00))
+Finally, I bought it for the princely sum of £9.99. (usual price £14.99 (about R225.00 way back in 2013))